kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 A lawyer, after having produced his text, will have to save his legal document, printed for his client, the opposing party, the attorney, the court, maybe several consultants and witnesses.
 And maybe he will also use his new acquisition, the fax machine, which was the latest technical equipment of the time.
 So the term I coined for this complex operation was "fax it up".
 And of course, it worked.

 I wouldn't write this long text when I had to type it.
 Instead I use DragonDictate.
-I did work with Windows Speech Recognition for a long time as well, using one for one language and the other for another, both in parallel.
+I did work with Windows Speech Recognition for a long time as well, using Windows for my mother tongue and DragonDictate for English, both in parallel.
 You cannot do this with DragonDictate, you have to dump one language and load the other and then back again, which is tedious.

 Windows Speech Recognition works equally fine, although it uses other terms to navigate the speech engine.
 That's really bad, but, hey, we are human, that shouldn't be a problem for us.
 And it isn't.
 You can learn that, too, and switch the navigation terms.
 The reason why I stuck with DragonDictate is that Windows Speech Recognition interferes badly with some programs.
 Most probably because those programs are way too smart these days.

 DragonDictate, for instance, if you just say one word, because you're still thinking about the rest of the sentence, will search all tabs in your application for this word in order to switch to that tab.
 It took me a long time to understand what's happening here.
+It's really annoying if your machine all of a sudden does something which you didn't expect and cannot understand.

 At the beginning of the new century, I taught database classes and sometimes used DragonDictate in class to dictate SQL into my notebook.
 Still, I don't program with DragonDictate, instead I rather use AHK.
 But as soon as I have to write more than just a few characters, I'll switch to DragonDictate.

-And if I don't have that tool to my disposition, I feel like crippled.
+If I don't have speech recognition to my disposition, I feel like crippled.
+I use speech recognition on my notebook just the same.
+That's one of the reasons why I would never be happy to use Linux as a desktop system.
+My hotkey to turn DragonDictate on or off is the `Pause` key which usually is of no use and sits very prominently on the keyboard to not be missed easily.

 I don't use the latest edition of DragonDictate as I don't see the need to buy this product again and again.
 It's excellent, at least for my purposes, and I don't even have the professional edition, so I can't use any macros (preferred 10.10, must be 10 or rather 15 years old now).